-Mentoring and coaching is one important feature of our accelerator programme.
-These people have been in charge of entrepreneurial and business projects, so they have wide experience and contacts.
-They may be available for the startup on request.
-They can provide technology support and market information and insights and, when possible, they would help startups to start a pilot or proof of concept with city councils.
-Mentors are appointed by the Clean Cities ClimAccelerator considering the needs of the startup business project.
-If the relationship with the mentors does not work, we kindly ask entrepreneurs to inform us and we would take care of it.
-We also encourage mentors to let us know if this situation occurs.
-In our program, mentoring must be a fulfilling experience for mentors and a valuable resource for startups.
+Mentoring and coaching is an important feature of our accelerator program.
+Mentors are professionals who have run entrepreneurial and business projects, and have a wide range of experience and contacts.
+They may be available for the start-up on request.
+They can provide technological support, market information and insights, and, when possible, help start-ups to launch a pilot or proof of concept with the city council.
+The Clean Cities ClimAccelerator assigns mentors based on the needs of the start-up and its business project.
+If a mentoring relationship does not work out, we kindly ask entrepreneurs or mentors to inform us so that we can make new arrangements.
+It is very important to us that this is a fulfilling experience for mentors and a valuable resource for start-ups.

 What can I expect from a mentor?

-Our mentors are experts in their field.
-They have wide experience, knowledge and interesting contacts for your startup.
-They will do their best to guide and advise you on how to develop your business and make your expansion and growth most successful.
-They will evaluate your business concept, product-market-fit, customer approach, team, financial and economic issues and they will challenge your project but always help you look at things from different angles.
-Thanks to the mentors, you will learn in a practical way and it will allow you to develop your project quickly.
-Our tip: spend as much time as possible with the mentors and coaches.
+Our mentors are experts in their fields.
+They have a wide range of experience, knowledge, and potentially useful contacts for your start-up.
+They will do their best to guide and advise you on how to develop your business and successfully manage your expansion and growth.
+They will evaluate your business concept, product-market fit, customer approach, team, and financial and economic issues.
+They will also challenge your project and help you to look at things from different angles.
+Working with mentors will help you learn in a practical way and develop your project more quickly.
+Our tip: Spend as much time as possible with your mentor!

 Will the mentors introduce us to potential clients and investors in their network?

-Our global network consists of many different people including researchers for R+D+I developments, city councils, international corporations, potential partners, clients, and European investors.
-Based on your individual needs and the current situation of your startup, mentors will introduce you to their contacts.
-They will evaluate if your company is ready to start these business conversations in the market.
-Likewise, they can provide help with your fundraising strategy or customer approach.
+The extended network of this accelerator consists of many diversely qualified individuals, including researchers for R+D+I, city council members, representatives from international corporations, potential partners and clients, and European investors.
+After evaluating your start-up’s readiness, mentors will introduce you to their contacts based on your individual needs and the current situation of your start-up.
+Likewise, they can also help you with your fundraising strategy or customer approach.

-If my startup is admitted to the acceleration program, will I be requested to move to another country?
+If my start-up is admitted to the accelerator program, will I be requested to move to another country?

-No, it is not necessary to move from where you are.
-Given the current health situation, stage 1 activities will be run in an online format.
-For the rest of stage 2 and 3 activities, it could only be required to attend some event or meeting organized by the accelerator managers in Vienna and Madrid.
-In this case, travel and accommodation expenses may be included as an eligible cost in the startup grants.
+No, it is not necessary to move from where you currently reside.
+Given the current pandemic situation, Stage 1 activities will be run in an online format.
+For some Stage 2 and 3 activities, it may be necessary to attend some events or meetings in Vienna and/or Madrid.
+In this case, travel and accommodation expenses can be taken from the start-up’s grant(s).

-Are all activities included in the acceleration process covered by the Clean Cities ClimAccelerator?
+Are all activities organized by the acceleration program covered by the Clean Cities ClimAccelerator?

-Yes, all the activities included in the acceleration program are free of charge for selected startups.
-You will only have to pay travel and accommodation costs related to some in-situ events (you will be informed on time).
-In this case, these are eligible costs under justification/invoices and it will be covered as part of the grant.
+Yes, all activities of the acceleration program are free-of-charge for participating start-ups.
+You will only have to pay travel and accommodation costs for those events that require in-person attendance.
+You will be informed of such events ahead of time.
+In this case, these costs can be taken from your grant money (appropriate documentation of the expenses will be required).

-Where will the Clean Cities ClimAccelerator results be published?
+Where will the results of the Clean Cities ClimAccelerator be published?

-We will be offering fully digital, virtual workshops, networking events and demo days that can be joined via video-calls and networking tools.
-For stage 1 (two months), we currently plan with 100% remote accessibility for all input sessions, workshops and events.
+We will be offering fully virtual workshops, networking events, and demo days that can be joined via video-call and online networking tools.
+For Stage 1 (two months), we are currently planning digital formats for all input sessions, workshops, and events.

-Can I stay in touch with the Clean Cities ClimAccelerator even after the program has ended?
+Can I stay in contact with the Clean Cities ClimAccelerator even after the program has ended?